sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 As such, it is critical for the organization to ensure that core to mandate IT Solutions remain highly flexible and adaptable to adjust to the fast-paced changes while also minimizing the risk of said changes by adopting loosely coupled architectures and smaller sized work packages (see [Target Solution Delivery Model](strategy-target-solution-delivery-model.html)).

-### Build vs Buy : Oversimplified Dichotomy<!-- omit in toc -->
+### Build vs Buy : Oversimplified Question<!-- omit in toc -->

-Looking for a systemic and overarching answer and approach to the question "Should the IT Solution be built or bought?" at the organizational level means bypassing the concept of solution architecture, where the required experts of the organization, both from business lines, finance, security, information technology, etc., come together to figure out the best possible way of accomplishing its mission through leveraging its various resources including people, tools, processes and rules.
+Looking for a default answer and approach to the question "Should an IT Solution be built or bought?" at the organizational level is a mental shortcut that bypasses the concept of solution architecture, where the required experts of the organization, both from business lines, finance, security, information technology, etc., come together to figure out the best possible way of accomplishing its mission through leveraging its various resources including people, tools, processes and rules.

 A solution is by default built, whether by a single person, multiple teams or by a third party.
 As such, the questions to ask are more akin to: